This article is part of a larger series on Payments.

 Stax Small Business Plans

-Note also that the first month is free for every new merchant account.
-There are also no additional costs for 24/7 customer service, same-day funding, or online reporting.
-Custom quotes are available for businesses that process more than $500,000 annually.
+Note that the first month is free for every new merchant account.
+There are also no additional costs for 24/7 customer service or online reporting.

 Optional add-ons to boost your business operations are also available, but you will need to contact Stax for pricing details:

 - Custom branding